Drive-In Whale Watching

 Whale Watching at Bodega Head

-{NOTE, March 2023: Due to ongoing storms, before visiting this spot check ahead for any road and trail closures and/or hazards before heading out, and exercise good judgement for overall safety.}
+{NOTE January 2024: Due to rains, before visiting this spot check ahead for any road and trail closures and/or hazards before heading out, and exercise good judgement for overall safety.}

 Winter is a peak time to spot one of the largest mammals on the planet—the gray whale—making its migration to Baja California.
 Bodega Head, just north of Point Reyes, sits high on the tip of a curving, thumb-like peninsula and offers weather-flexible options.